 The Smithsonian's National Museum of American History deliberation guides examine the complexities, choices, and tensions of a moment in history to understand how real people and communities were impacted by momentous events, often outside their control.
-Studying history in this way, as a topic that is dynamic and discoverable, provides a powerful venue to develop skills, dispositions, and knowledge that are key to understanding the past, making sense of the present, and shaping a more humane future.
+Studying history in this way, as a topic that is dynamic and discoverable, provides a powerful venue to develop knowledge, skills, and dispositions that are key to understanding the past, making sense of the present, and shaping a more just and inclusive future.